orchestracities/anubis/docs/admin/Turtle-serialization.md

-# Turtle serialization
+# Configuration for Turtle serialization

-For serializing the policies as RDF graphs in Turtle (ttl) format a configuration file is provided to Anubis that contains the URI prefixes, per tenant name and a default, for all resource types supported.
+To serialize the policies as RDF graphs using [Turtle (ttl)](https://www.w3.org/TR/turtle/) format, a configuration file needs to be provided to Anubis.
+The configuration file contains the default URI prefixes for all resource types.
+The URI can be also configured for each single tenant as depicted in the [example](https://github.com/orchestracities/anubis/blob/master/config/opa-service/default_wac_config.yml)
+below:

 ```yml
 wac: